weaviate/weaviate-io/developers/weaviate/quickstart/index.md

 ### Semantic search with a filter

 You can add Boolean filters to searches.
-For example, let's run the same search, but only look in objects that have a "category" value of "ANIMALS".
+For example, the above search can be modified to only in objects that have a "category" value of "ANIMALS".
+Run the below to see the results:

 import CodeAutoschemaNeartextWithWhere from '/_includes/code/quickstart.autoschema.neartext.where.mdx'

 <CodeAutoschemaNeartextWithWhere />

-You should see a result like this:
+You should see results like this:

 import BiologyQuestionsWhereJson from '/_includes/code/quickstart.biology.where.questions.mdx'

 <BiologyQuestionsWhereJson />

-The response includes a list of top 2 (due to the `limit` set) objects whose vectors are most similar to the word `biology`.
-But, only from the `ANIMALS` category.
+The results are limited to objects from the `ANIMALS` category.

 :::tip Why is this useful?
 Using a Boolean filter allows you to combine the flexibility of vector search with the precision of `where` filters.